 The Department of Family and Community Medicine engages students and residents in community service training, in addition to conducting research projects of its own within community partnerships we have developed across the Dallas/Fort Worth area.

-- CARE Program – Postdoctoral training in primary care.
-Participating residents conduct their own community-based participatory research A(CBPR) projects
+- HEART (Health Equity Advocacy and Research Training) Track – Postdoctoral training in primary care.
+Participating residents conduct their own community-based participatory research (CBPR) projects

-- Community Medicine elective – An official elective within the Medical School, offering students service training with our Dallas/Fort Worth area community partners (Program Director: Gimpel; Faculty Director: Pagels)
+- Community Medicine elective (FAM2103) – An official elective within the Medical School, offering students service-learning with our Dallas/Fort Worth area community partners (Program Director: Nora Gimpel)

 - Community Health Fellowship Program (CHFP) – An intensive, nine-week summer program in which a small group of exceptional medical students each year complete a community-based participatory research project with one of our Dallas/Fort Worth area community partners (Program Director: Nora Gimpel)